clydemcqueen/orca5/orca_bridge/README.md

 ArduSub fuses the barometer, IMU and vision measurements into an estimated pose.
 This is sent as `LOCAL_POSITION_NED` (x, y, z) and `ATTITUDE` (roll, pitch, yaw) MAVLink messages.

-SlamBridge listens for `LOCAL_POSITION_NED` and `ATTITUDE` messages and publishes various ROS2 messages and transforms.
+MonoSlamBridge listens for `LOCAL_POSITION_NED` and `ATTITUDE` messages and publishes various ROS2 messages and transforms.

 ArduSub calculates servo commands to achieve the desired pose depending on the mode (ALT_HOLD, POSHOLD, AUTO).
 These are sent to the ArduPilot Gazebo plugin via UDP.